wandb/docs/docs/guides/hosting/operator-airgapped.md

 The W&B kubernetes operator i.e. the controller manager is responsible for managing the W&B platform components.
 To install it in an air-gapped environment, you need to configure it to use your internal container registry.

-To do so, uou must override the default image settings to use your internal container registry and set the key `airgapped: true` to indicate this is the deployment type you expect.
+To do so, you must override the default image settings to use your internal container registry and set the key `airgapped: true` to indicate the expected deployment type.
 Update the `values.yaml` file as shown below:

 ```yaml
 image: